Refreshments, exhibition viewing and networking.

 I'm tenant who's passionate about housing, from the tenant's point of view.
 I use my voice to show how decisions impact tenants, and how important it is to include us at all levels

-So, how’s it going for you and the organisations?
-Have you got the right people and processes in place to develop a strategy, and deliver the standard.
-This session will hear the thoughts from both government and sector actors, as well as hearing about the new WHQS rule on response times around disrepair.
+So, how’s it going for you and your organisations?
+Have you got the right people and processes in place to develop a strategy and deliver the standard?
+Hear from both government and housing providers, and learn about the new WHQS rule on response times around disrepair.

 11:05